OtterKring/MIM_ImportScript_myBestPractice/README.md

 }
 ```

-From a first glance there is nothing bad.
+From a first glance there is nothing bad with this approach.
 Straight forward, going with the flow, adding the fields as it suits you, then returning the data to MIM.

 As I said before, in an ideal world, this actually is all you have to do.

-But then you find, your company has different formats for costcenters in different countries, and since you are not familiar with MIM's internal possibilities or know, you have others in your team knowing Powershell but nobody knowing MIM, you add to the code:
+But then you find, your company has different formats for costcenters in different countries which must be harmonized, and since you are not familiar with MIM's internal possibilities or know, you have others in your team knowing Powershell but nobody knowing MIM, you add to the code (don't try to make sense of the resulting data, this is just example code ;-) ) :

 ```
     $CC = $switch ($dataset.Country) {